optimization-toolbox/DNE4py/README.md

 Status: Maintenance (expect bug fixes and major updates)

 DNE4py is a python library that aims to run and visualize many different evolutionary algorithms with high performance using mpi4py.
-It allows easily evaluation of evolutionary algorithms in high dimension (e.g. neural networks for reinforcement learning)
+It allows easy evaluation of evolutionary algorithms in high dimension (e.g. neural networks for reinforcement learning)

 Implementation available: